NVlabs/FasterViT/README.md

       └── ...

   ```

+## Third-party Extentions
+We always welcome third-party extentions/implementations and usage for other purposes.
+If you would like your work to be listed in this repository, please raise and issue and provide us with detailed information.

 ## Acknowledgement
 This repository is built on top of the [timm](https://github.com/huggingface/pytorch-image-models) repository.
 We thank [Ross Wrightman](https://rwightman.com/) for creating and maintaining this high-quality library.